principal-miners/listings/submission/README.txt

 		This notebook explores dimensionality reduction and whether it can improve the base line model

 7. Modeling_DecisionTrees_study.ipyb
+		This notebook explores hyperparameter tuning for decision trees

+8. Modeling_Lasso_Ridge_study.ipynb
-		This notebook explores hyperparameter tuning for some algorithms
+		This notebook explores hyperparameter tuning for lasso and ridge regressions.

 8. Modeling_final_regressions.ipyb
 		This notebook runs the end to end pipeline for the final tuned models and generates relevant plots